-When you put a lens hood on a lens it’s the same as when you raise your hand to shield your eyes from the sun.
+Putting a lens hood on a lens is the same as raising your hand to shield your eyes from the sun.
 Because the sun is no longer hitting your eyes, you can see better.

-Well, because the sun is no longer hitting the front of your lens, your colors will be more saturated, you’ll have more contrast and you won’t have lens flare.
-I know lens flare is really popular at the moment, but not all lens flare works.
-Trying to fix a cloudy photo with the wrong kind of lens flare is just time consuming and best avoided.
+I know lens flare is really popular at the moment, but not all lens flare works and you don’t always want it.
+Sometimes lens flare just washes out a photo and trying to fix a cloudy photo with the wrong kind of lens flare is time consuming, so best avoided.

 In this instance the lens flare works to highlight the early morning light and feeling of dawn.
 You can see the two small circles of light to the left of the image.
 This was taken with a lens hood attached and just a touch of light hitting the front of the lens.
 Without one the excessive light on the lens would have ruined the shot.

-The big deal is the times that I’ve not been concentrating on what I’m doing and have accidentally bumped my lens into something.
-Even worse is when I’ve let my camera hang from my neck, because I needed to use both hands for something, have leaned forward and the camera has swung forward and hit something.
+Even worse is when I’ve let my camera hang from my neck without holding onto it, because I needed to use both hands for something, and have leaned forward.
+The camera has swung forward and hit something, like maybe a table or a chair.
 With the lens hood attached, the lens is protected from any potential scratches.

 This makes me sound quite careless, but I’m actually ridiculously careful with my stuff.
-When shoots get busy these things do sometimes happen, so it is better to be protected.
+When shoots get busy these things do sometimes happen, so it’s better to be protected.